idle-meerkat/sdevwiki-fork/Static-(Stateless)-NAT.md

 tc filter add dev eth0 parent 1: protocol ip matchall \ action nat egress 10.0.2.2/32 172.31.19.2/32
 ```
 **NOTE:** Egress `qdisc` (egress ACL) is not supported by the Switchdev driver.
-Therefore, the public/private Switchdev TC NAT configuration is done using ingress `qdisc` only, which requires adding hardware rules on the private switch port.
+Therefore, the public/private Switchdev TC NAT configuration is done using ingress `qdisc` only.
+This requires adding hardware rules on the private switch port.

 ### Private to Private Flow
 To skip NAT for packets that are destined for private subnet or hosts, you need to install additional rules on private ports.
 For example, a rule that matches a private subnet with a higher priority should be installed with the action “do nothing”.